Must-know health information for travelling with your kids

-I must state outright that I am not a health expert and if you have any concerns over health related issues and travelling you should consult a registered health care professional.
-The advice contained below is based on my own research and experience on this topic and compiles a number of helpful links to external sources for you to plan your family travel.
+We must state outright that we are not health experts and if you have any concerns over health related issues and travelling you should consult a registered health care professional.
+The advice contained below is based on our own research and experience on this topic and compiles a number of helpful links to external sources for you to plan your family travel.

 See our separate page for information on the Zika virus

 Generally speaking, children are more liable to become ill than adults from travel-related illnesses as they have weaker immune systems.
 The most common illnesses and ailments include insect bites, sunburn, skin rashes and diarrhoea.
 Being prepared for how to handle both minor and major ailments while travelling should help put your mind somewhat at ease.